sparsh0006/TrustLock/README.md

-# Eternal Key 🔑
+# Solana TrustLock 🔑

 A decentralized "dead man's switch" for crypto inheritance on Solana, ensuring your digital assets reach your loved ones.
-Or just use it as a simple time-lock for your solana based asset to surprise someone on their birthday maybe.
+Or just use it as a simple time-lock for your Solana-based asset to surprise someone on their birthday maybe.

 ## 🌟 The Problem